energyquantified/eq-python-client/docs/userguide/metadata.rst

 Pagination
 ^^^^^^^^^^

-The curve search response from the server is returned as a special ``Page`` type, which is a ``list`` with extra flavour.
+The curve search returns as a ``Page`` type, which is similar to Python ``list`` – but with extra flavour.
 Let's do a curve search that returns many curves:

     >>> page1 = eq.metadata.curves(area=Area.DE, page_size=10)
     >>> page1.total_items